25 June 2026

 This structure passivates the rear surface, suppressing electron recombination - the primary cause of energy loss - and pushing cell efficiency to levels unreachable by PERC.

-Multi-Busbar (MBB) technology - 9 to 12+ thin wire busbars replace the traditional 3–5 wide busbars, reducing silver use and improving current collection by 0.3–0.5%.
+Metal contacts are screen-printed on front and rear surfaces to collect generated electrons.
+Modern TOPCon cells use Multi-Busbar (MBB) technology - 9 to 12+ thin wire busbars replace the traditional 3–5 wide busbars, reducing silver use and improving current collection by 0.3–0.5%.

 Cells pass through a high-temperature belt furnace at ~800–900°C, sintering the metal contacts into silicon and completing electrical connections.

+Every cell is tested under a solar simulator at Standard Test Conditions (1000 W/m², 25°C).
 Electroluminescence (EL) testing detects micro-cracks and internal defects invisible to the naked eye.
 Cells are sorted by efficiency bin before module assembly.

 India's solar cell production landscape is expanding rapidly, with both established players and new entrants investing in N-type TOPCon G12 cell lines.
 Here are the leading solar cell manufacturing companies in India in 2026: